GustafEnebog/project-2/README.md

   + name, email and message is required to submit the form in the contact section.
   + the email input field must contain @ symbol to submit the form in the contact section.
   ![Large Device: "Form"-submit confirmation page.](assets/images/readme/form-submit-confirmation.jpg)

+  I have tested that this page works using macOS (Macbook Air).
+I have tested that this page works in the following browsers using macOS: Chrome, Safari and Firefox.
+I have tested this page works on iOS devices using Safari browser (iPhone X and iPad Air).

+Responsivness
+Chrome developer tool have been used to check the responsivness.
+I have tested that this page works on different screen sizes from iPhone 5 (320px wide) and very large screens like 5K iMac Pro (5120 x 2880 px).

 ### Validator Testing
 + All code was tested for syntactical errors with perfect results using official validators (Java Script 62 warnings all relating to potential compability issies with java script or browser versions) :